Gypsy Hill Park

-Presently, the train is maintained and operated by volunteers.
-Unique to the Gypsy Express is an Easy Access Car designed and built by volunteers to accommodate handicapped riders.
-A documentary recounts the history of the train.

 History

-During the mid 1800s, the area now known as Gypsy Hill Park served as the water supply for the city of Staunton via a local pumping plant that utilized the many underwater springs found in the area.
+During the mid-1800s, the area now known as Gypsy Hill Park served as the water supply for the city of Staunton via a local pumping plant that utilized the many underwater springs found in the area.
 In order to protect the surrounding area, Staunton purchased approximately 30 acres of land by 1876.
 By 1890, the city had purchased 60 more acres.
 A proposal was presented to the city council, which subsequently created the park.
 After the proposal was approved, the lands between Churchville Avenue and the Baldwin Fair Association were designated as the perimeter for the new park, thanks to the planning of Staunton resident Captain William P. Tams, along with others.
 It came to be known as Gypsy Hill Park due to the many Romani people that camped in the area.
 In order to accommodate more park features, Staunton bought the Baldwin Fairgrounds, a local park which already had a slate of activities that drew people to the site.
 As the park grew, so did its attractions, including a zoo.